-There are two main concerns, when it comes to poverty and its affects on reading and language development.
+There are two main concerns when it comes to poverty and its effects on reading and language development.
 The first concern deals with family or parental emotional distress that affects the daily lives of low socioeconomic parents and families.
 The second concern deals with parental involvement and how the lack of ability to assist or attend to their children’s basic needs affects their learning ability.

 Family or Parental Emotional Distress

 Parental Involvement is crucial in the academic success of their children.
-Parents who are involved in the education of their children make a positive impact in the reading and language development of their children.
+Parents who are involved in the education of their children make a positive impact in their reading and language development.
 However, low socioeconomic parents often don’t have time to assist their children in the acquisition of their basic needs.
 Despite low-income parents wanting to be involved in their children’s education, it can be difficult if they lack the basic knowledge, language skills, time, or money to get their children help.

 Recommendations for Reading and Language Development

 Research demonstrates that poverty has grossly adverse effects on the reading and language skills of low socioeconomic children.
 However, there are ways that teachers can help combat against the negative effects of poverty.
-The Latino Literacy Project offers teachers information and tips on how they can encourage parental involvement from low-income parents by assigning homework assignments that include parents as a component of the assignment.
-Additionally, teachers can inform low-income parents about programs that can assist them in finding the proper educational support so that their children can develop strong reading and language skills, ultimately attaining a high level of academic success.
+The Latino Literacy Project offers school staff a new culturally competent framework, research, and tips to support parental involvement with Latino immigrant parents and their children to develop a home reading routine with activities to support reading comprehension, new vocabulary skills, and new language skills for academic success.

 Issues of Poverty in Reading and Language Development